 Adenuga, O., Charman, K., Churchley, D., Rees, G., Parkinson, C. and Barnes, L.M.
-(2009) Development of an in-vitro model for oral biofilm studies.
-In: The British Pharmaceutical Conference 2009, 6-9 September 2009, Manchester.Full text not available from this repository.
+(2009) Development of an in-vitro model for oral biofilm studies In: The British Pharmaceutical Conference 2009, 6-9 September 2009, Manchester.Full text not available from this repository.

 Oral biofilms generally exist in a benign state in healthy individuals; however, a shift in the microbial community exacerbated by factors such as poor oral hygiene can result in dental disease.
 The aim of this study was to develop reproducible biofilms of the cariogenic bacteria Streptococcus sanguinis and Streptococcus mutans on surface-characterised poly(methyl methacrylate) (PMMA), bovine enamel and bovine dentine using a modified Robbins device (MRD) that allows control over key parameters including flow rate, shear force and temperature.

 |Item Type:||Contribution to conference proceedings in the public domain (Extended Abstract)|

 |Subjects:||C000 Biological and Biomedical Sciences > C500 Microbiology|

 |Faculties:||Faculty of Science and Engineering > School of Pharmacy and Biomolecular Sciences > Microbiology

 Faculty of Science and Engineering > School of Pharmacy and Biomolecular Sciences

 |Depositing User:||editor spbs|

 Downloads per month over past year